Open Call to emerging Glass Artists

 Artist Responsibilities include:

-• Minimum of 5 works ready to install in the Duncan McClellan Gallery on May 7, 2019
+• Minimum of 5 works ready to install in the Duncan McClellan Gallery.

 • Resident artists are expected to share the studio and work with our team, staff, and volunteers.
 This includes demonstrating glass blowing for events held on the property, talking and interacting with the public and narrating demonstrations.

 • Use the shop as if you are paying for it.
 This is being a good steward to grants and donations received to make the residency program possible.
 This is not a vacation.
 Hard work is expected, and days will easily last 18 hours.

 - Six Week residency with shared lodging during residency.